Explore the Containers view in Docker Desktop

 The Containers view lists all your running containers and applications.
 You must have running or stopped containers and applications to see them listed.

 Use the Search field to search for any specific container.

-From the Containers view you can perform the following actions on one or more containers at once:
+From the Containers view you can perform the following actions:

-You can obtain detailed information about the container when you select a container.
+You can obtain detailed information about the container when you select it.

 - Select Logs to see logs from the container.
 You can also:

 Ctrl + fto open the search bar and find specific entries.
 Search matches are highlighted in yellow.